Liz Wilder

 Liz is an author who has lived on four continents, sailed across sparkling seas, taught English in displacement camps, and discovered magic in the colors, sounds, and traditions of different cultures.

-A lifelong lover of stories, art, and imagination, Liz writes books that help children see the world through curious, joyful eyes.
+A lifelong lover of art and imagination, Liz writes books that help children see the world through curious, joyful eyes.
 She believes every child deserves to feel seen, heard, and inspired—wherever they come from.

 Writing